 - (a) Accounting records of all nuclear material subject to safeguards under this Agreement; and - (b) Operating records for facilities containing such nuclear material.

-The system of measurements on which the records used for the preparation of reports are based shall either conform to the latest international standards or be equivalent in quality to such standards for the type and quantity of the nuclear material involved.
+The system of measurements on which the records used for the preparation of reports are based shall either conform to the latest international standards or be equivalent in quality to such standards.